 We want you to enjoy library materials from the comfort of your home, and if you cannot come to your Library, we will come to you.

-Home Delivery is a free service for Halifax Regional Municipality residents who are unable to visit a Halifax Public Libraries branch due to disability, long-term illness, or caregiver responsibilities.
+Home Delivery is a free service for eligible residents who are unable to visit a Halifax Public Libraries branch due to disability, long-term illness, or caregiver responsibilities.

-Home Delivery service is available in the following communities:
+Home Delivery is available in the following communities: